-Bivamuntuyo is a Community Based Organisation, established in 2012 in Kabawanga, a small village in the south of Uganda, Kyotera District.
+Bivamuntuyo is a Community Based Organisation, established in 2013 in Kabawanga, a village in the south of Uganda, Kyotera District.

 The organization is founded by a group of local community members and Kim Vogel (Dutch volunteer).

 Bivamuntuyo literally means “It comes from sweat”, in other words: “Hard work pays off”.

 To prevent and manage malnutrition, to offer nutritional education and products to improve the lives of the community members.

 Equip communities with knowledge and skills in nutrition and agriculture, which should enable them to reduce malnutrition in children and promote utilization of locally available resources to achieve dietary diversity for the whole family.